tink-crypto/tink/doc/TINKEY.md

 *   `convert-keyset`: Changes format, encrypts, decrypts a keyset.
 *   `create-keyset`: Creates a new keyset.
 *   `create-public-keyset`: Creates a public keyset from a private keyset.
-*   `create-key-template`: Creates a new key template.
+*   `list-key-templates`: Lists all supported key templates.
 *   `delete-key`: Deletes a specified key in a keyset.
 *   `disable-key`: Disables a specified key in a keyset.
 *   `enable-key`: Enables a specified key in a keyset.